takushib/MyEventBoard-Dev/README.md

 - Ability to specify an alternate name (such a group name) for a reservation
 - File upload at registration (not only after registration)
 - Reset and undo feature for event editing
+- Editing the event capacity
+- Time conflict checks (for event registration.
+Maybe for event creation)

 ## Contact Information